Industry funds’ dominance threatens outlook for asset managers

 According to equity analyst Shaun Ler’s Morningstar Industry Pulse Survey, Australian asset managers are navigating a complex landscape marked by earnings challenges and competitive pressures.

-In its analysis of seven asset managers under its coverage, Morningstar deduced that while the near-term outlook for Australian asset managers remains favorable, extending possibly until fiscal year 2025, structural headwinds, including ongoing net outflows and competitive pressures, are expected to dampen long-term prospects.
+In its analysis of seven asset managers under its coverage, Morningstar deduced that while the near-term outlook for Australian asset managers remains favourable, extending possibly until fiscal year 2025, structural headwinds, including ongoing net outflows and competitive pressures, are expected to dampen long-term prospects.

-Morningstar’s Industry Pulse Survey, which analysed seven asset managers - Challenger, GQG, Insignia, Magellan, Perpetual, Pinnacle and Platinum - found that they may experience a temporary earnings boost potentially driven by lower interest rates, but cautioned that these gains could be short-lived.
+Morningstar’s Industry Pulse Survey, which analysed seven asset managers – Challenger, GQG, Insignia, Magellan, Perpetual, Pinnacle and Platinum – found that they may experience a temporary earnings boost potentially driven by lower interest rates but cautioned that these gains could be short-lived.

-“Average earnings for the seven asset managers under our coverage—Challenger, GQG, Insignia, Magellan, Perpetual, Pinnacle and Platinum—will likely improve over the near-term to fiscal 2025, but moderate thereafter.
+“Average earnings for the seven asset managers under our coverage – Challenger, GQG, Insignia, Magellan, Perpetual, Pinnacle and Platinum – will likely improve over the near-term to fiscal 2025, but moderate thereafter.
 This is partly due to our expectations for continuing net outflows, on average,” Ler said.

 “While potentially lower rates in fiscal 2025 could lead to a cyclical flow uplift, any benefits may be short-lived, as asset class rebalancing activity subsides.”